rzese/docker-trill/README.md

 # docker-trill
 This repository contains the commands to create a docker image with TRILL reasoner.

+Use the command `make build` to build the container.
+Once done, use `make run` to run it in iterative mode.

-The resulting container can be dowloaded by simply running the command `docker pull rzese/trill`
+The resulting container can be also dowloaded from Docker Hub by simply running the command `docker pull rzese/trill`

 The container that will be downloaded or built will contain the reasoner TRILL and SWI-Prolog already installed.